joeyblaze2/clarkia-root-tip-macro/README.md

 - **Blurred or out-of-focus margins** can cause edge detection to fail or return implausible values.
 Remeasure affected positions manually with the straight-line tool.
-- Approximately [X]% of measurements in the associated study were remade manually for these reasons.
+- Approximately 0.625% of measurements in the associated study were remade manually for these reasons.

 ---